retaildevcrews/nwa-tech-summit/README.md

 ## Challenge 7: [Deploy Highly Available](./docs/7-DeployHighlyAvailable.md)

-- Deploy multi-replica instance of the app
-- Commit rolling update to version 2 of the app
-- Verify that all pods are now running v2
-- Rollback
+The objective of this challenge is to deploy your application in a highly available manner, commit a rolling update to a new version, and rollback the deployment.

 ## Challenge 8: [Wait, What's Happening](./docs/8-WaitWhatsHappening.md)